 Unless a tight tolerance is within the nominal capabilities of the particular metal grinding process you want to use, asking for that tight a tolerance will increase the cost of production.
-(You can read more about tolerances in the next section, on how to get a more accurate quote.)
+(You can read more about tolerances in the next section.)

 What are your production/capacity needs?

 When choosing a precision metal grinding process, also consider the relationship between volume, speed, and cost.
 In short, that means you need to determine whether a particular metal grinding process is cost-effective for the volume you need and how quickly you need it.